 How to Make Cold Brew Coffee in a French Press

-Bartenders adore cold brew due to the flavor and richness it can bring to cocktails.
+Bartenders adore cold brew due to the flavour and richness it can bring to cocktails.
 Some use it in its basic format, whereas others use cold brew as a base to create a syrup with a touch of sweetness.
-Since cold brew can be stored and used over a period of a few days, it’s a very practical for bars and restaurants to have on-hand.
+Since cold brew can be stored and used over a period of a few days, it's very practical for bars and restaurants to have on-hand.

 Cold brewing ground coffee has a long history.
 We can find examples from 17th century Japan, where they steeped coffee in cold water.
 It appears Scottish merchants introduced the Japanese to cold brew coffee, as this was the method the Scots used on their ships.